alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/15/01/post.md

     -d mysql:8.0
 ```

-Connect to the server with any appropriate way, for example using `mysql-cli` client:
+Connect to the server with any appropriate way, for example using `mysql-cli`
+client:
 ```
 $ mysql --port 33061 -u root -h 127.0.0.1
 ```

-Then run all the sql scripts from above.
+Then run all the sql scripts from above - create table, stored function, and two
+stored procedures.

 ### And let's try it in action